MertAygunn/Egg-Shooter/README.md

 In this game we have 2 levels.
 It's just a typical top-down shooting game.
 You can change your characters and enemy properties through Unity interface.
-Like HP and movespeed and such.
+Like HP, movespeed and such.

 ![1](https://github.com/MertAygunn/Egg-Shooter/assets/102766786/496379a2-f1a4-46dd-9850-9bb8c7a1d4f6)
 ![3](https://github.com/MertAygunn/Egg-Shooter/assets/102766786/389e2b24-371b-46d2-92ed-b33295849b62)